bobtian19/dsp/07-statistics.md

 ###Q6.
 Bayesian &amp; Frequentist Comparison
 How do frequentist and Bayesian statistics compare?

 >> My understanding is that Bayesian statistics incorporate prior beliefs as a baseline statistical distribution before sampling, and adjust these priors upon arrival of sampling data.
 Whereas a frequentist would bootstrap a distribution from the initial sampling of the population.
-The Bayesian approach reduces *noise* in the data by using better estimators (found by incorporating prior belief in the sampling), while the Frequentist approach reduces the *biase* by not including information not available in the dataset.
+The Bayesian approach reduces *noise* in the data through the use of more specific estimators (arrived at by incorporating prior belief to the sampling phase), while the Frequentist approach reduces the *biase* by not including information not available in the dataset.

 ---